Vocal Coach or Voice Teacher

 While one is more expensive then the other (for obvious reasons), researching what kind of a singing teacher to choose can be confusing, especially for a beginner who has never taken lessons before.
 An aspiring singer hopes to find not just any competent instructor, but the right instructor for him or her, and it is a daunting task.
 If you're a new singer who really wants to learn to sing or if you are already a singer who wants to be taken seriously and you think you're ready to move on to the professional stage, then School of Rock, Sing, Inc. or NewSongs (School Of Music) is NOT where you want to go.
 These are places that do not concentrate on only the voice.
 These schools rent out space to coaches who in turn claim to 'teach' voice but hold no degree in vocal performance.

-By all means, NEVER take voice lessons through YouTube!
+By all means, NEVER take voice lessons through YouTube or via video instruction!
 It’s the worst thing you could ever do to yourself.
 Too many people putting video's up, claiming to be a 'voice teacher' and then instructs how to "belt"?
 Although I'm sure many of the videos are probably very good and some of the 'teachers' probably are real teachers, but it's also the most un-ethical thing a 'teacher' could ever do!
 All professional teacher know, they MUST to be present with the student, in real time, in the flesh, in order to give proper, specialized training.

 In the following sections, you will find summaries and explanations of the basic roles of vocal coaches and vocal teachers, the fundamental differences between the two types of singing trainers, and some considerations to make when deciding which type of instruction will best suit your needs, skill level and goals.